-The folks at Happy Valley are also offering another variant of Manuka Honey that features a UMF level of 15+.
-As noted earlier, that UMF level is a good indicator of how effective the Manuka honey is at providing health benefits.
+The folks at Happy Valley are also offering another variant of Manuka Honey.
+It features a UMF level of 15+.
+As noted earlier, that UMF level is a good indicator of how effective this is at providing health benefits.

-A UMF level of 15+ is more than acceptable for Manuka honey and that’s one of the reasons why Happy Valley’s product is worth your attention.
+A UMF level of 15+ is more than acceptable for Manuka honey.
+That’s one of the reasons why Happy Valley’s product is worth your attention.

-Another reason you should know about Happy Valley’s honey is because it’s yet another item that has culinary value along with therapeutic value.
-Admittedly, the flavor featured by this Manuka honey is stronger than what many other competitors feature, but it’s one that grows on you.
+You should also know about Happy Valley’s honey because it’s another item that has culinary and therapeutic value.
+Admittedly, the flavor featured by this is stronger than what many other competitors feature, but it’s one that grows on you.

-You can also try to balance out that prominent flavor by using other ingredients that stand up well to it.
-If you can get adjusted to the flavor featured by Happy Valley’s Manuka honey, you may even be able to use it as your go-to sweetener.
+You can try to balance out the flavor by using other ingredients.
+If you can get adjusted to the flavor featured by Happy Valley, you may even be able to use it as your go-to sweetener.

 - This Manuka honey has a UMF level of 15+